Tips for Saving on Homeowner's Insurance

 - Combine auto insurance with property insurance: Many insurance companies provide a discount for carrying two or more policies with them.
 Consider combining your homeowner's policy and your auto insurance with the same company.

 - Raise your deductible: The deductible is the amount you must pay out-of-pocket before the insurance policy kicks in on a claim.
-Raising your deductible from $250 to $500 will lower your premium.
+Raising your deductible from $250 to $500 will likely lower your premium.

 - Install safety/security devices: Smoke detectors, burglar alarms and deadbolt locks can prevent or minimize damage or loss.
 More sophisticated alarm systems will also help.
 Many companies provide discounts for these security measures.
 Always report home security improvements to your insurance agent and ask about possible discounts.